nativeit/iNMS/docs/orig/readme_orig.md

-# iNMS
+# myLibreNMS

-iNMS is an open source mobile application on both iOS and Android.
+myLibreNMS is an open source mobile application on both iOS and Android.
 This application was created in the [ionic framework](https://ionicframework.com)

 ## Getting Started